Advance Medical Directives

 A person who selects another to be the executor of a DPA should be certain that he has thoroughly discussed his wishes with the executor regarding medical care should he become incapacitated (these instructions should be detailed enough so that the person executing the DPA can infer decisions regarding medical treatments that are not specifically discussed), and that the executor will be available and capable of making proper decisions under stress.

-A DPA is very much preferable to a living will as a Catholic advance directive option, because a living will is a static document that simply cannot cover all possible contingencies, and it may be interpreted incorrectly by someone who does not share the patient’s values regarding the dignity of human life.
+A DPA is very much preferable to a living will as a Catholic advance directive option.
+A living will is a static document that simply cannot cover all possible contingencies, and it may be interpreted incorrectly by someone who does not share the patient’s values regarding the dignity of human life.
+However, a DPA is able to respond to potentially complex or nuanced situations in your best interest, relying on their knowledge of your values and wishes to guide their decision-making.

 Pro‑Life DPAs

-Some pro‑life groups have drawn up model durable powers of attorney that serve as pro‑life alternatives to the living will.
+Some pro-life groups have drawn up model DPAs that serve as pro-life alternatives to the living will.

-• They define food and water as basic treatment, and allow a person to specify those medical treatments that he would want withheld or withdrawn under certain circumstances; and
+• They define nutrition and hydration as basic treatment and allow a person to specify those medical treatments that he would want withheld or withdrawn under certain circumstances.

-• They specify that attending health care workers must do what they can to preserve the person’s life “without discrimination based on age or physical or mental disability or the `quality’ of life,” and prohibit “any action or omission that is intended to cause or hasten death.”
+• They specify that attending health care workers must do what they can to preserve the person’s life “without discrimination based on age or physical or mental disability of the ‘quality’ of life,” and prohibit “any action or omission that is intended to cause or hasten death.”

 The pro‑life DPA is a realistic and protective alternative for a person who rejects the utilitarianism of the living will and who does not want to place the burden of life‑or‑death decisions on a loved one or friend.

-There are currently several explicitly pro-life advance medical directives.
+There are currently several explicitly pro-life AMDs.
 The following groups provide detailed information on end-of-life decisions and all aspects of euthanasia and physician-assisted suicide from a pro-life perspective:

 • A Protective Medical Decisions Document (PMDD) may be obtained from the Patients Rights Council (PRC, formerly the International Anti‑Euthanasia Task Force).